stefanpejcinoski/AutoBacklight/Readme.md

 There is no user intervention needed for this script, it runs in the backround with the interval that you set in the cron file or task scheduler
 If you wish to stop the script from running temporarily, create a file called stop (no extension) in the same directory as the script.
+To continue the script just delete this file.

 # Contributing

 Pull requests are welcome.